temperlang/prismora/src/color.temper.md

 primarily for colors, so we can maintain precision.

 We don't call the type `Xyz`, even though those are the property names, because some color spaces are explicitly called XYZ.
+And note that this is a general-purpose 3D vector, separate from any notion of color.

     export class Vec3 {